maj0e/mmm-faces/README.md

 1. Choose the right algorithm for your device: If you use a Rpi or similar device the default HoG detector should be fine.
 Consider either Opencv's DNN detector if you're not satisfied with the detection accuracy and your CPU is fast enough (The difference to HoG is not huge, approx. 30%).
 Use dlib_cnn only if you have a Cuda enabled device (Probably the best choice on a Nvidia Jetson).
 2. Use a recent version of OpenCV and compile it yourself: Especially ARM devices benefit a lot from vectorized code (NEON instructions).
 In the future I will provide precompiled libraries, at least for the Rpi

+## Description of Algorithms
+This section documents the different algorithms used in this module for those who want to try and explore them.
+There are basically three categories: Face Detection, Face Recogntion and Visual Triggers:

+### Face Detection
+The task of finding the location of faces in an image.

+### Facce Recognition
+Mapping the found faces to the right person.

+### Visual Triggers
+Since the face detection can be quite demanding an additional detection can be used to trigger its execution, such that it doesn't need to run all the time.
+To be useful this visual trigger must be more lightweight than the face detection itself.
+The Motion Detectiont: